JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### OCaml Lecture IV: Variants & records

-We saw some simple examples of variants above, now we go into the full possibilities
+We saw a simple examples of variants above, the `option` type; now we go into the full possibilities
   - related to union types in C or enums in Java: "this OR that OR theother"
   - like OCamls lists/tuples they are IMMMUTABLE data structures
   - each case of the union is identified by a name called 'Constructor' which serves for both